 What can go wrong with feather growth?

-Baby parrots who miss even a half a day with their feeding may see reduced blood level of nutrients which may create stress bars on their feathers.
+Baby parrots who miss even half a day with their feeding may see reduced blood levels of nutrients which may create stress bars on their feathers.

 Feather plucking or self-mutilation can begin as preening that develops into over preening.